FEMA Flood Zone VE Explained

 What Is Flood Zone VE?

 Flood Zone VE is FEMA's designation for Coastal High Hazard Areas that face a 1% annual chance of flooding with additional hazards from storm-induced wave action.
-The "V" stands for velocity, referring to the destructive force of waves crashing into structures during coastal storms, hurricanes, and nor'easters.
+The "V" refers to velocity wave action, the destructive force of waves crashing into structures during coastal storms, hurricanes, and nor'easters.
 The "E" indicates that a Base Flood Elevation (BFE) has been determined.

 Zone VE is found exclusively along coastlines, including ocean-facing shorelines, bays, estuaries, and large lake shores where wave heights during a base flood event are predicted to reach three feet or more.
 The combination of rising floodwater and powerful wave action makes Zone VE one of the most dangerous flood designations in the FEMA system.